Skip to Content

 Limited space is a concern for indoor gardening of winter crops; however, this does not apply to mushrooms.
 You can grow them in a bucket in your basement or kitchen.

-Another reason you should consider growing mushrooms in winter is because some varieties prefer the dark and cold winter environment.
+Another reason you should consider growing mushrooms in winter is that some varieties prefer the dark and cold winter environment.
 Unlike other vegetables and fruits, we know that mushrooms do not depend on sunlight for nutrients; therefore, they can survive in a dark area.
 Although darkness is not a requirement, it will help conserve the moisture needed for the spores to multiply.
 The only drawback of growing mushrooms in winter is that they will grow slowly.

 Mushrooms are low in calories but nutrient-rich, making them a must for your winter diet.